MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlfindfirstrunclear.md

 A returned run can have a single clear bit.
 That is, once a clear bit is found, <b>RtlFindFirstRunClear</b> continues searching until it finds the next set bit, and then returns the number of clear bits in the run it found.

-Callers of <b>RtlFindFirstRunClear</b> must be running at IRQL &lt;= APC_LEVEL if the memory that contains the bitmap variable is pageable or the memory at <i>BitMapHeader</i> is pageable.
+Callers of <b>RtlFindFirstRunClear</b> must be running at IRQL <= APC_LEVEL if the memory that contains the bitmap variable is pageable or the memory at <i>BitMapHeader</i> is pageable.
 Otherwise, <b>RtlFindFirstRunClear</b> can be called at any IRQL.